laralove143/timezoner/README.md

 - i am not responsible for this copied data
 - i am the sole owner and developer of this bot
 - the hosted application is built directly from this repo

-### self-hosting

-these clauses override all other licenses:

-- _"you" refers to the self-hoster of the bot_
-- you may not advertise the self-hosted bot, such as in app directory or on websites such as top.gg
-- the self-hosted bot may not be in over 5 guilds
-- you must direct the feedback/support requests to me